nf-core/eager/docs/usage.md

 Specify an optional bedfile of the list of SNPs to be used for X-/Y-rate calculation.
-Running without this parameter will considerably increase runtime, and render the resulting error bars unstrustworthy.
+Running without this parameter will considerably increase runtime, and render the resulting error bars untrustworthy.
 Theoretically, any set of SNPs that are distant enough that two SNPs are unlikely to be covered by the same read can be used here.
 The programme was coded with the 1240K panel in mind.
 The path must be in quotes.